freenandes/topo-da-mente/content/music/windy_and_carl.md

 https://www.discogs.com/master/851548-Windy-Carl-Portal-

 Magic, spacey, enthralling.
-It's like drug-music that keeps repeating the pattern with slight shifts, and it entrances the mind.
+It’s like drug-music that keeps repeating the pattern with slight shifts, and it entrances the mind.

 ###### Cassette sleeve